Image source: Wyoming State Vet Lab

 sheep are Chlamydia (Enzootic abortion), Campylobacter (Vibrio), and Toxoplasma gondii (Toxoplasmosis).
-These organisms may also cause abortion (miscarriage) in women.
+It is important to note that these organisms may also cause abortion (miscarriage) in women.
 As a precaution, pregnant women should not handle fetuses or placental fluids.

 Read Infectious Causes of Abortion in Ewes =>

 Brucellosis is an infectious disease caused by bacterium of the genus Brucella.
 Various Brucella species affect